 How do we achieve this?

 We are committed to working in partnership with low-wealth communities, communities of color, and people with varying abilities.
 We make sure our campers have the incredible opportunity to experience living in an inclusive community that represents the world we are striving to create.
-Harmony with others.

 Campers also have the freedom to choose independent activities.
 Most days include time for camper-chosen elective activities for campers to pursue personal interests.
 During elective activities campers get to know kids from other groups in camp; learning from each other and creating bonds within the camp community.
-Harmony with self.
-Harmony with others.

 Living together at camp helps us develop an ongoing appreciation and interest in the land.
 We promote consciousness about the Earth and our role as stewards.
 Campers learn to live in harmony with nature through a variety of daily practices and opportunities for exploration and discovery.
 Little Notch campers practice sustainable, low-impact living and bring these practices back to their everyday lives.
-Harmony with nature.

 Why do we feel this is important?